-In particular, $Q_{W}^{(D)}$ is a Dirichlet form.
-The associated self adjoint operator will be denoted by $L_{W}^{(D)}$.
-It is given by
+In particular, by the theory developed above, its closure in $\ell^2 (W,m_W)$, denoted by $Q_{W}^{(D)}$, is a Dirichlet form.
+The associated selfadjoint operator will be denoted by $L_{W}^{(D)}$.
 This operator is sometimes thought of as a restriction of the original operator to $W$ with Dirichlet boundary condition.
 For this reason we include the superscript $D$ in the notation.
 Another interpretation (suggested by the above expression for the form) is to think about the graph which arises from the subgraph $W$ by adding one way edges to a vertex at infinity according to the mentioned edge deficiency.
-Again, it is not hard to express the action of $L_{W}^{(D)}$ explicitely.
-In fact, the above considerations applied to $(W,b_W^{(D)},c_W^{(D)},m_W)$ show that